Capstone-Projects-2025-Spring/project-3d-printer-security/README.md

 3D Printer G-CODE Validation and Security Application

-The increasing accessibility of 3D printing has revolutionized manufacturing and prototyping or re-producing a part in a remote location.
+The increasing accessibility of 3D printing has revolutionized manufacturing and prototyping or re-producing a part virtually anywhere.
 However, with the widespread use of printing 3D parts, there is a growing risk of maliciously altered or error-prone G-CODE files that could damage the equipment while printing a parts, or result in injury or fire.
-This project aims to develop an application to scan G-CODE files for potential threats or errors, ensuring safer and more reliable 3D printing.
+This project aims to develop a solution to mitigate these problems by:
+1. Scan G-CODE files for potential threats or errors.
+2. Ensuring a safer and more reliable 3D printing experience.
-The application will analyze G-CODE files to identify issues such as out-of-bound commands, excessive temperature settings, user error, or malicious codes.
+3. Further Scan G-CODE of files to identify issues such as out-of-bound commands.
+4. Excessive temperature settings or user errors.
-It will also create an alert for the client to take proper action to remediate and then successfully print the part with success check for bad G-CODE and suggest corrective measures.
+After scanning an alert or pass will allow the client to take action to halt printing depending on the result.
-The application will flag the G-CODE if the files are error-prone, or malicious.
-The application will provide a summary to the client via the front end application.
+If the scan is approved, then it can be successfully printed.
 The project’s goals include:
-1. Enhancing 3D printer safety by mitigating the risks of hardware damage or prevent or stop malicious code from running on the 3D printer.
+1. Enhancing 3D printer safety by mitigating the risks of hardware damage by stopping malicious code from running on the 3D printer.
-2. Streamlining the printing process by catching common errors before execution will increase productivity and prevent downtime.
+2. Streamlining the printing process and increase productivity and prevent downtime.
-3. Providing a user-friendly interface for reviewing identified issues with actionable suggestions for resolution.
+3. Providing a user-friendly interface to scan and print.
 This application has the potential to be a vital tool for 3D printing enthusiasts and professionals, ensuring higher print reliability, prevent downtime, and safer operation.

 ## High Level Requirement

 The application will have a frontend and backend program with the frontend graphical UI.
-It will be used after CURA completed slicing a file into g-code.
+It will be used after CURA / PRUSA completed slicing a file into g-code.
-The g-code file will be accessed by the frontend application and sent to the backend g-code scanning application to be submitted for printing.
+The g-code file will be accessed by the frontend application with a dropdown file section and for backend g-code scanning process to be approved for printing.
-The backend application will scan that newly created G-CODE and alert the user to halt or continue based on the scan.

 ## Conceptual Design

-The application facets will be developed by our front end team and backend team.
-It will be compatible for devices running on any modern network.
+The team will develop the application as a plugin for OctoPrint.
+OctoPrint can run on the network to receive a print job as well as provide web access to scan the file before printing.
-The designed application functionality includes scanning for incorrect temperature ranges out of bound commands, unnecessary commands to disable limit switches, and including to prevent malicious code from colliding the print head into the part.
+The designed application functionality includes scanning for incorrect temperature ranges out of bound commands, malicious commands to disable limit switches, and including to prevent malicious code from colliding the print head into the part.
 The job of the software will be to stop the print job from being executed on the printer.

 ## Background Summary

 In government and military computer usage policies, USB drives for storage are highly regulated.
 This makes using USB drive scanning before printing makes it impracticable.
 Therefore, all agencies under this umbrella use secure networks for printing and communication.
-To ensure compaitbility and functionality the G-code scanning application will have network capability.
+To ensure compatibility and functionality, the G-code scanning application will have network capability.

 1. Seamless integration with all networked devices where 3D printing security is in high demand.
 2. Future scalability to handle multiple files and print multiple jobs sent to more than one printer.
-3. Ability of additions for new features, without major architectural changes.
+3. Octoprint provides documentation for creating plugins for developers to enhance or upgrade features.

-See the following link for more informaiton on how others are addressing 3D printing security.
+More information on addressing 3D printing security.
 https://asmedigitalcollection.asme.org/computingengineering/article-abstract/21/4/041007/1089710/A-Blockchain-Based-G-Code-Protection-Approach-for?redirectedFrom=fulltext

-## Required Resources
+## Recommended Resources

-This project will require the following resources.
+The following resources will aid in the plugin development.
+- OctoPrint
+- RaspBerry PI 4
 - 3d Printer
-- Raspberry Pie
-- Dedicated Temple provided computer
-- Remote vpn access to computer for working remotely to test code.
+- Remote vpn access to computer for working remotely to test code (Optional).
-- A camera pointed at the 3d Printer for remote testing.
+- A camera pointed at the 3d Printer for remote testing (Optional).

 ## Collaborators